Duality and Stacking of Bosonic and Fermionic SPT Phases: Dualities of SPT phases

-which means they act on the SPT phase $\omega$ by stacking with the SPT phase $\zeta$, then acting by the map $a^*$ induced by the automorphism of the group.\footnote{The fact that the automorphism $a$ is outer is reflected in Eq. \eqref{conjgauge}, which says that inner automorphisms of the group act trivially on the SPT invariants.}
+Before getting to the general result, consider the special case of dualities which map pure electric charges to pure electric charges; that is, which stabilize $\Rep(\cG)$.
+For symmetries such as $\cG=\ZZ_2^n$, where every non-charge boson appears in some SPT phase, every duality that maps SPT phases to SPT phases (and so stabilizes the set of non-charge bosons) stabilizes $\Rep(\cG)$.
+These dualities are known to act on SPT phases by stacking with an SPT phase $\zeta$, then acting by the map $a^*$ induced by an automorphism $a\in{\rm Out}(\cG)$:\footnote{For the abelian groups considered here, every automorphism is of course outer.
+More generally, the fact that the automorphism $a$ is outer is reflected in Eq. \eqref{conjgauge}, which says that inner automorphisms act trivially on the SPT invariants.}